Outreach programme FAQs

 I have spotted a mistake on a pupil’s application form, what should I do?

-You will have a chance to correct some information regarding the pupil’s application on your reference.
+You will have a chance to correct some information regarding the pupil’s application within your reference.
 If you are unable to correct the information, please ask the applicant to email us with any corrections.

 Do I need to fill in the reference/guardian statement?